 If you’re a gym-goer or an elite athlete, your nutrition is important to how you perform, recover, and progress in your exercise as choice.

 If you need proof, try it out.
 Eat your favorite junk food, then go work-out a few hours later.
 Notice how you feel and perform.
 Next time, eat a balanced meal with nutrient-dense carbs, protein, and some fat, work-out, and compare how you feel and perform.
-I guarantee, 99% of the time, you will feel and perform better on a balanced meal.

 You need nutrients to fuel your muscles.